nigelhorne/gedcom/README.md

     gedcom -GB smith.pdf -dsh 'John Smith' gedcom-file.ged

+If you enable the -w flag with the -B option, warnings will appear in red in the book.

 ## Environment Variables

 For compatibility with other code, these environment variables are honoured: